Blue Ridge, Georgia

 Blue Ridge is a city in Fannin County, Georgia, United States.
 As of the 2020 census, the city had a population of 1,253.
-The city is the county seat of Fannin County.
+The city is the county seat of Fannin County and the largest city in the county.

 History

-Prior to European colonization, the area that is now Blue Ridge was inhabited by the Cherokee people and other Indigenous peoples for thousands of years.
+Prior to Decolonization of the Americas (1770–1820), the area that is now Blue Ridge was inhabited by Cherokee and other Indigenous peoples.

 Blue Ridge was laid out in 1886 when the Marietta and North Georgia Railroad was extended to that point.
-It was incorporated in 1887.
+It was incorporated in 1887 by colonel Mike McKinney, who built the railroad.
 In 1895, the seat of Fannin County was transferred to Blue Ridge from Morganton.

+Blue Ridge Scenic Railway

+Blue Ridge is the home of the Blue Ridge Scenic Railway, a restored railroad that features a four-hour, 26 mile roundtrip journey along the Toccoa River to the sister towns McCaysville, Georgia, and Copperhill, Tennessee.

+The original tracks started in Marietta, Georgia, and reached Blue Ridge and the surrounding areas in 1886.

 Geography

 The city of Blue Ridge is located south of the center of Fannin County at 34°52′6″N 84°19′16″W (34.868344, -84.320991).
 The city sits on the divide between the Tennessee River watershed to the north (via the Toccoa River) and the Alabama River to the south (via Crooked Log Creek, the Ellijay River, and several downstream rivers).

 U.S. Route 76 and Georgia State Route 515 (Zell Miller Mountain Parkway) pass through the west side of the city, leading east 22 mi to Blairsville and southwest 15 mi to Ellijay.
 Georgia State Route 5 leads north from Blue Ridge 10 mi to McCaysville at the Tennessee line.
 Atlanta is 93 mi to the south via GA-5/515.

 According to the United States Census Bureau, the city has a total area of 6.2 km2, all land.